Tony Lewis FRICS – Chartered Surveyor

 Valuations for Tax Purposes

-Inheritance Tax valuations start at around £250 plus VAT.
+Inheritance Tax valuations start at around £300 plus VAT.

-Capital Gains Tax valuations start at around £300 plus VAT
+Capital Gains Tax valuations start at around £350 plus VAT

 Reinstatement Valuation

 Valuations for reinstatement purposes are required for insurance.
 They provide advice on the amount for which a dwelling should be insured for Buildings Insurance purposes.
 It is very common for the reinstatement valuation to be greater than the Market Value.
-It follows that a dwelling simply insured for the amount that was paid for it can be significantly under-insured – and that could have very serious implications if a claim needed to be made.
+It follows that a dwelling simply insured for the amount that was paid for it can be significantly under-insured – and that could have very serious implications if an insurance claim needed to be made.

 Copyright © 2024 Tony Lewis FRICS – Chartered Surveyor